I know not everyone uses a grammar checker.

 There’s just… a lot going on.

-Grammarly is more of a “fix it as you go” kind of tool.
+Grammarly is more of a “fix it as you go” kind of tool for me.
 You write, it underlines a few things, you clean them up, and you move on.
-And if that’s all you want, it’s usually the easier option.
+ProWritingAid can do that too, but there’s a lot more sitting behind those suggestions if you want to use it.

 I don’t follow everything it suggests